DominykasDriu/Weather-App/README.md

 # Weather-App
 My first project where I feel it is worth to be on gitHub.
 Did everything myself with no tutorials just a little bit of stack overflow.
-I left comments on every function.
-Designed the app myself and icons used are cretaed by Charlotte de Wolfe.
+I left comments on every function for easier readabilty.
+Icons cretaed by Charlotte de Wolfe.

+Project is built using HTML, SCSS and ES6 JS.

+Let me know what you think!